My Response to “11 Downsides to Living in Medellin: An Expat Perspective“

 If you want to own property for investment purposes, perhaps you should read this article I wrote previously.
 The same principles apply all over Latin America including Medellin, Colombia.
 Wouldn’t you rather own that property in a place where you are familiar with the laws?
 Wouldn’t it be better to have clear title guaranteed?
 Would you be excited to own property in a place where a corrupt politician could change one law and destroy the value of your property?
-The lack of a Multiple Listing Service here means you can’t know for sure what the best price really is.
+The lack of a Multiple Listing Service here means you can’t know for sure what the best price is.
 And don’t forget foreign currency fluctuations.
 Sorry, but that is just too much risk for us.

 Buy a Home?

-And if you want to become one of the Americans living in Medellin, and need a place to call home, save yourself lots of money and lots of risk.
+And if you want to become one of the Americans living in Medellin, and need a place to call home, save yourself lots of money and lots of risks.
 Just rent.
 You don’t know if you are even going to like living outside the US.
 Or maybe you do, but you want to try someplace else.
 In 3 1/2 years, we have lived in 4 countries and spent a month each in two others.
 And we had a blast.
 How could we have done that if we bought property in the first place we landed?

 It can take years and many price reductions to sell property almost everywhere in Latin America.
-And the economics of rent vs buy are not the same here as they are where you are from.
-Would you rather pay $650 USD per month to rent a nice apartment with no risk or pay $150,000 or more to buy the same apartment and be subject to all the risks I mentioned above?
+And the economics of rent vs buy is not the same here as they are where you are from.
+Would you rather pay USD 650 per month to rent a nice apartment with no risk or pay $150,000 or more to buy the same apartment and be subject to all the risks I mentioned above?
 Count your blessings that credit is very hard to get.

 Downside #7 – Questions from Friends and Family

 Although Jeff mentioned this as a downside, he did a great job of arguing against this point.
 Truth is, the only way to answer many of their questions is for your family and friends come to see for themselves.
-Then they will start to understand how great living in Medellin really is.
+Then they will start to understand how great living in Medellin is.
 But the good thing is how easy and inexpensive it is to get here from most places in the US.
 When we lived in Ecuador, it would be al all-day long adventure with several plane changes and/or bus rides.
 We have daily nonstops to/from several places in the US.